There’s an ever-increasing reliance on internet connectivity with so many aspects of our daily lives.

 It’s similar to a WiFi extender in that it takes your router’s WiFi signal and sends it to additional strategically placed hardware devices (called nodes) to expand your signal range.

 Unlike most WiFi extenders, however, a mesh network is less prone to certain performance issues.
 For example, they provide faster network speeds.
-Mesh networks are also far more reliable with delivering a consistent WiFi connection when you’re using mobile devices while roaming about your home.
+Mesh networks are also far more reliable in delivering a consistent WiFi connection when you’re using mobile devices while roaming about your home.

 Performance benefits aren’t the only reason mesh networks have increased in popularity with homeowners in recent years.